rubenvannieuwpoort/site/public/posts/manually-installing-binaries-on-linux.md

 #### 3. Extract the binary to the desired location

 Now that that we know where to extract to, it's time to actually extract the thing.
-The most popular file formats for compressed archives are `.tar.gz` and `.zip`, I will only consider these.
+The most popular file formats for compressed archives are tarballs, which typically have extensions like `.tar`, `.tar.xz` or `.tar.gz`, and zipfiles, which have a `.zip` extension.
+I will only consider these.

 **Notes**
 - Make sure the target folder exists, and you're not extracting into an existing installation.